homeflow/homeflow.github.io/_posts/drops/2015-01-01-property-drop.md

 **Returns:** The investment yield for the property, if available (defaults to 0).

 #### is_auction?
-**Returns a boolean value for whether the property's tags contains 'auction'
+**Returns:** a boolean value for whether the property's tags contains 'auction'

 #### is_commercial?
 **Returns:** a boolean value for whether the property's tags contains 'commercial'

 #### is_new_homes?
-**Returns a boolean value for whether the property's tags contains 'new homes'
+**Returns:** a boolean value for whether the property's tags contains 'new homes'

 #### is_short_let?
 **Returns:** A Boolean if the property is a short let property

 #### is_premium?
-**Returns a boolean value for whether the property's tags contains 'premium'
+**Returns:** a boolean value for whether the property's tags contains 'premium'

 #### lettings_fee_text
 **Returns:** The body of a content chunk named 'lettings_fee_text' if it exists and the property's primary channel is lettings.

 #### links
-Any links for the property.
+**Returns:** Any links for the property.

 #### long_description
 **Returns:** the long description for the property.